Plagiatus/datapacks/preload_world/README.md

 If you have any questions, concerns, praise or found a bug, you can contact me directly at [contact@plagiatus.net](mailto:contact@plagiatus.net) or use my [contact form](http://plagiatus.net/#contact) on my website.

 ### Changelog

+#### 1.2
+09.05.2020 Used spectator mode and absolute heights for better useability.
+Also added an estimate for the time needed.

 #### 1.1
 10.03.2020 Added X and Z Settings and their functionality